Ana P. Francisco

 Faculdade de Farmácia, Universidade de Lisboa — Av.
 Prof. Gama Pinto, 1649-003 Lisboa, Portugal

-Francisco research interests are mainly in the design and synthesis of drugs and prodrugs with anticancer activity.
-Mainly research has been focused on the development of novel chemical delivery systems with targeting properties and the molecular optimization of bioactive molecules obtained either from natural sources or from synthesis.
-More recently, she joined the team of Alexandra Paulo and has been involved in the synthesis of small molecules as G-quadruplexes ligands for the treatment of cancer, and the development of chemical probes for cell-live bio-imaging.
+Ana Francisco mainly research interests have been directed to the design and synthesis of triazenes derivatives with anticancer activity and the molecular optimization of bioactive molecules obtained either from natural sources or from synthesis.
+Lately, research has been dedicated to the development of dual action prodrugs and other hybrid compounds with targeting properties.
+Recently, she joined the team of Alexandra Paulo and has been involved in the optimization of indoloquinoline alkaloids and the synthesis of small molecules as G-quadruplexes ligands for the treatment of cancer and the development of chemical probes for live cell imaging.

 Brito H, Martins AC, Lavrado J, Mendes E, Francisco AP, Santos SA, Ohnmacht SA, Kim NS, Rodrigues CM, Moreira R, Neidle S, Borralho PM, Paulo A. Targeting KRAS Oncogene in Colon Cancer Cells with 7-Carboxylate Indolo[3,2-b]quinoline Tri-Alkylamine Derivatives.
 PLoS One 2015; 29:e0126891.